RamunasSavanevskis/castep-docs-clone/docs/documentation/GA/Input_Options.md

 :   Periodic cut: Whether or not to use periodic or planar cuts.

 `PR (real)`
-:   Permute rate: Probability of a pair of atoms\' positions being
+:   Permute rate: Probability of a pair of atoms' positions being
     permuted the mutation step.

 `SPR (real)`
-:   Spin permute rate: Probability of a pair of atoms\' spins being
+:   Spin permute rate: Probability of a pair of atoms' spins being
     permuted in the mutation step.

 `GT (logical)`